Oldsmobile Silhouette

-The Oldsmobile Silhouette is a minivan manufactured by General Motors for model years 1990–2004 over two generations.
+The Oldsmobile Silhouette is a minivan manufactured by General Motors from 1990 to 2004 over two generations.

 Production ended when General Motors discontinued its Oldsmobile brand in 2004.
-GM continued to market badge-engineered variants of the U-body minivans, the Saturn Relay and the Buick Terraza from model years 2005 to 2007.
+GM continued to market badge-engineered variants of the U-body minivans, the Saturn Relay and the Buick Terraza from 2005 to 2007.

 Background

 General Motors' first attempt at producing a minivan to compete with the Chrysler minivans—the rear-wheel-drive, truck-based Chevrolet Astro and its twin, the GMC Safari—failed to compete strongly against Chrysler's dominance in the minivan market in the 1980s.
 The 1990 Oldsmobile Silhouette and its sibling models sold more successfully than the Astro/Safari predecessors.

 First shown to the public in 1986, the Pontiac Trans Sport concept car featured futuristic styling, individually removable bucket seats with built-in stereo speakers, a gull-wing rear passenger door and extensive use of glass including a glass-paneled roof.

 The Trans Sport was approved for production without the gullwing door and the glass roof.
 Chevrolet and Oldsmobile received production vehicles based on the Trans Sport with the Lumina APV and Silhouette respectively.
 While the Pontiac Trans Sport was targeted at sport- and style-oriented buyers, the Lumina was the value offering and the Silhouette targeted premium markets, competing with the Chrysler Town & Country.